-MARKINC Ministries is a platform for producing and distributing resources that address life crises that are often experienced in isolation, long term, and difficult to share with others.
-Many of the resources are interviews with people who have found comfort, purpose and courage to those who are hurting, as well as practical ways their family and friends can come alongside them.
-Other resources include articles, sermons, blogs and video clips that encourage people to walk by faith.
+MARKINC Ministries is a platform for producing and distributing resources which address life crises that are often long term, experienced in isolation, and difficult to share with others.
+Many of our resources are interviews with people who have found comfort, purpose, and courage to those who are hurting, as well as practical ways their family and friends can come alongside them.
+Other resources include articles, sermons, blogs, and videos that encourage people to walk by faith.

 Help and Hope Series